LLNL/sundials/doc/arkode/guide/source/Usage/index.rst

 SUNDIALS.
 We then separately discuss the C and C++ interfaces to each of ARKODE's time stepping modules: :ref:`ARKStep <ARKODE.Usage.ARKStep>`, :ref:`ERKStep <ARKODE.Usage.ERKStep>`, :ref:`SPRKStep <ARKODE.Usage.SPRKStep>` and :ref:`MRIStep <ARKODE.Usage.MRIStep>`.
-Following these, we describe set of :ref:`user-supplied routines <ARKODE.Usage.UserSupplied>` (both required and optional) that can be supplied to ARKODE.
+Following these, we describe the set of :ref:`user-supplied routines <ARKODE.Usage.UserSupplied>` (both required and optional) that can be supplied to ARKODE.